Exasol R Package

 Read data

-# Read table from the Exasol database into the data.frame object called boston_housing_exasol
+# read data from the database table and store it in the data.frame object "boston_housing_exasol"

 boston_housing_exasol = exa.readData(exaconn, "SELECT * FROM boston_housing")